isovector/certainty-by-construction/src/book/3-agda-survival-guide.lagda.md

 Let's take an example.
 Suppose we want to implement the `factorial` program from above.
-We begin by writing out the type of `factorial`, and then giving its definition as a hole (indicated in Agda code via a question mark):
+We begin by writing out the type of `factorial`, and then giving its definition as a hole (indicated in Agda code via a question mark, and in the following code samples via a green background):

 ```agda
 factorial⅋ : ℕ → ℕ